Drcatassistant/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 ```
 /*
 Program to implement the K Means Clustering for Customer Segmentation.
-Developed by: Rakshitha J
+Developed by: Jackson Raj A
-RegisterNumber: 212223240135
+RegisterNumber: 212223040071
 */

 import pandas as pd